FachengG/Texas_Hold_Poker_Winner_Referee/README.md

 # Purpose
 This script is designed for the purpose: fingerprint players' cards and use them to determine who is the winner.
-This script is independent of any python library (random library is only used for test purpose).
 # Feature
 1. Use fingerprint to characterize player's cards.
 2. Independent of any python library. (random library is only used for test purpose. )